 List all your bills and due dates

-Identify which bills can be combined
+Identify bills that could be combined

-Use a bill management tool or autopay setup
+Use a bill management tool or set up autopay

-Consider a consolidation loan if dealing with large balances
+Consider a consolidation loan for larger balances

 What's next?